microsoft/FluidFramework/BREAKING.md

 ### absolutePath use in IFluidHandle is deprecated
 Rather than retrieving the absolute path, ostensibly to be stored, one should instead store the handle itself.
 To load, first retrieve the handle and then call `get` on it to get the actual object.
 Note that it is assumed that the container is responsible both for mapping an external URI to an internal object and for requesting resolved objects with any remaining tail of the external URI.
 For example, if a container has some map that maps `/a --> <some handle>`, then a request like `request(/a/b/c)` should flow like `request(/a/b/c) --> <some handle> --> <object> -->  request(/b/c)`.

-### AgentScheduler removed by default
-In 0.38, the `IContainerRuntimeOptions` option `addGlobalAgentSchedulerAndLeaderElection` was added (on by default), which could be explicitly disabled to remove the built-in `AgentScheduler` and leader election functionality.
-This flag has now been turned off by default.
-If you still depend on this functionality, you can re-enable it by setting the flag to `true`, though this option will be removed in a future release.

-See [AgentScheduler-related deprecations](#AgentScheduler-related-deprecations) for more information on this deprecation and back-compat support, as well as recommendations on how to migrate away from the built-in.

 ## 0.38 Breaking changes
 - [IPersistedCache changes](#IPersistedCache-changes)